laroche/private-geldanlage/optionen.md

 - DTE 90 days
 - Short Put Strike at Delta 7
 - Short Call Strike at Delta 6
+- Strike deltas may be adjusted based on portfolio Greeks.
+Ratio strangles may also be used.
 - Closed at 50% profit
 - Close at loss of two times initial credit received.
 - Delta 30 breach, execute one of: